bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Removing files

-In order to remove a file from your git project use the following command:
+In order to remove a file from your git project, use the following command:

 ```
 git rm some_file.txt
 ```

-Then after that, if you run `git status` again you will see that the `some_file.txt` file has been deleted:
+Then after that, if you run `git status` again, you will see that the `some_file.txt` file has been deleted:

 ```
 On branch main